 Kulture Keeping your New Year’s Resolutions

-The holidays have come and gone and while we try to rebuild our savings accounts, one thing that’s in full throttle is our quest to fulfill those pesky New Year’s resolutions.
+The holidays have come and gone and soon we’ll try to rebuild our savings account!
+One thing that’s in full throttle is our quest to fulfill those pesky New Year’s resolutions.
 Among the most popular resolutions are – losing weight, quit smoking, eating healthy, and learning something new.
 It’s January 3rd and by now, let’s face it, you’ve probably already given up.

 More than half of those who actually try to keep their promises fail to do so after six months, which only goes to show that most of us suck at keeping promises… even to ourselves.
 But what about the others?
 You know, the ones who actually succeed at changing something in the New Year?
 Believe it or not, there is some psychology mumbo jumbo behind all of it, and most of it has to do with self-control.
 Of which, I have none.

 Losing weight is a classic, yet perfect example of a New Year’s resolution that quickly fails.
 For your local gym, January is the month that sees the highest rate of enrollment, but trends show that attendance dwindles in mid-March to April.
 Making that $400 a year a complete waste.
 Think of all the shoes you could have bought!

 If you’re like me, January is best described as “Operation: Lose The Chub”.
 Last year, I was averaging four to five times a week of 2-hour cardio and muscle workouts.
 In February the gym saw me about two to three times a week, and by March my personal trainer was lucky to even catch a glimpse of me on the elliptical.
 By the summer I had completely forgotten about my New Year’s promise and was worrying about my tan instead.